 Only one request for redress per application will be considered by the committee.
 All requests for redress will be treated in confidence and must be sent to

 8. Will RESETTING partners organise any information sessions in the near future?

-RESETTING partners will organize a series of informative webinars/workshops to provide additional information (on proposal drafting, evaluation process, etc.) to potential applicants between 1st June until 1st September.
-More information on the webinars will be found in due time on the project website.
+RESETTING partners may organize a series of informative webinars/workshops to provide additional information (on proposal drafting, evaluation process, etc.) to potential applicants while the duration of the call (e.g. 1st June until 10th September 2023).
+More information on the webinars will be found in due time on the project website..

 9. Can my hotel chain be eligible even though it is not officially registered in the province of Tarragona (Spain), but all the three hotels of the hotel chain are actually located in the province of Tarragona and the operations are only held in this province??